 Venice deserves at least three nights and preferably more so you can settle in and enjoy being a temporary Venetian.
 If time allows, rent an apartment and stay for a week.

-I spent hours just wandering the city, staying well clear of the heaving masses in Piazza San Marco and taking my time getting to know this most extraordinary city.
-For our apartment stay, we chose a place just off the Grand Canal about a five-minute walk from the train station.
+For the apartment stay, I chose a place just off the Grand Canal about a five-minute walk from the train station.
 The neighborhood was quiet and close to a piazza that every evening spilled over with local Venetians enjoying the air and watching their children play.

 If you have the time, rent an apartment in Venice and stay for a week.
 Live like a local, not that you’ll see many locals these days.
 Venetians are moving out of the city at an alarming rate.
 But at least you’ll experience shopping in tiny local grocery stores and get to know your way around a neighborhood.